Lucas-Nascimento-Tech/Dev-Projects-Repo/README.md

-This Repository is dedicated to host done and ongoing projects on DevProjects by CodeMentor.
+# DevProjects - Web scraper to get news article content

+This is an open source project from [DevProjects](http://www.codementor.io/projects).
+Feedback and questions are welcome!
+Find the project requirements here: [Web scraper to get news article content](https://www.codementor.io/projects/tool/web-scraper-to-get-news-article-content-atx32d46qe)

+## Tech/framework used
+Built with ___

+## Screenshots and demo
+Screenshots of your app and/or a link to your live demo

+## Installation
+Instructions for other developers on how to install and run your code on their local environment.

-Please consider the below factors while contributing:
+## Please consider the below factors while contributing:
 - Code style: Please follow the coding style and conventions used in the existing codebase.
 This helps maintain consistency across the project.
 - Documentation: Ensure that your contributions are well-documented.
 Include comments in your code where necessary and provide a clear and concise description of your changes in the pull request.
 - Testing: Before submitting a pull request, make sure your changes have been tested thoroughly.
 Include relevant test cases and ensure that existing tests pass.